High altitude camping is a way to get a completely different perspective on the great outdoors.

 #6: The Right Sleeping Bag Is Crucial

 Even if you’re trying to travel light you don’t want to sacrifice on comfort when you’re camping at a high altitude.
 It’s most likely that you’re putting in quite an effort ascending the mountain or possibly doing activities while you’re there, so choose something supportive and comfortable to get you well rested at night.
-A self-inflating sleeping pad is a simple investment that slides under your sleeping bag to give you a level of luxury without much bulk.
+A self-inflating sleeping pad is a simple investment that slides under your sleeping bag while packing it, to give you a level of luxury without much bulk.

 #7: Bring Your Own Fire Fuel

 Once you starting getting higher up the mountain you might notice a distinct lack of wood lying around.
 That’s because branches fall down and not up, so once you go past the trees line there’ll be nothing left to drop.
 Always carry your own fuel supply and when using camp stoves you will only be able to use liquid or multi-fuel types, and don’t rely on Mother Nature to supply you with your fire starters.

 #8: Drink More Water

 Being up high will make you dehydrated and that’s one of the first things that people notice when they try out high altitude camping.
 Therefore, you’ll need to pack for this in your water supply so that you don’t run out.
 Make a point of hydrating yourself more often and take regular, small sips of water to stay hydrated without going over the top.

 Does water boil faster or slower at high altitude?
 Contrary to what you might have heard it can actually be hard to do when you’re up high.
 Due to the altitude, it will take a lot longer than usual to boil your water so make sure you get an early start on it if you’re using it for cooking, drinking, and bathing.